Bedrock-OSS/bedrock-wiki-legacy/documentation/dummy-components.md

 | Bit  | query.can_power_jump     | minecraft:can_power_jump     | Allows the entity to power jump like the horse does in vanilla.                                                                   |
 | Bit  | query.is_ignited         | minecraft:is_ignited         |                                                                                                                                   |

-## Colors for the color and color2 components:
+## Colors for the color and color2 components
 - black
 - blue
 - brown